Indigenous Higher Education Pathways Program

 Depending on your entry assessment you may be study a one-semester or two-semester program.

 Enrolment in IHEPP requires you to attend a Residential School to complete the course requirements.
 The Residential School is compulsory.
+Financial support may also be available for ABSTUDY recipients to assist with travel expenses.

 Following the Residential School the remainder of the program is completed online.